 Beyond these examples

-These snippets focus on specific backup features: file system backups (Lustre, Windows, OpenZFS) and volume-level backups (ONTAP).
+These snippets focus on specific backup capabilities: file system backups for Lustre, Windows, and OpenZFS, and volume backups for ONTAP.
 They’re intentionally minimal rather than full backup strategies.

-The examples reference pre-existing infrastructure such as FSx file systems or ONTAP volumes, VPC subnets for file system placement, and Active Directory for Windows file systems.
-They focus on creating backups rather than provisioning the underlying storage infrastructure.
+The examples reference pre-existing infrastructure such as FSx file systems or volumes to back up, VPC subnets for file system placement, Active Directory for Windows file systems, and storage virtual machines for ONTAP volumes.
+They focus on creating backups rather than provisioning the underlying storage.

 To keep things focused, common backup patterns are omitted, including: